samuelsmal/samuelsmal.github.io/collections/_posts/2022-04-01-time_in_a_distributed_messaging_world.md

 have a $t_{event}$ that is still in our window?

 There is sadly no design solution for this issue, you can't completely design networking issues away.
-Thus you need to be your pipeline robust against these issues and configure it properly.
+Sometimes it's not fully in your control, e.g. when you have multiple vendors from multiple changing locations.
+Thus you need to make your pipeline robust against these issues and design and configure it properly.
 Usually you only have two options: wait a bit or publish a new value.
 If you want to wait you have to determine what an acceptable wait time is, this makes your system even more delayed, more error-prone but you only have to deal with the outcome once.
-If you can recalculate past windows your pipeline further down needs to be able to handle this, your memory footprint is also much higher, as you now need to keep past windows in memory (or storage).
+If you can recalculate past or already closed windows your pipeline further down needs to be able to handle this, your memory footprint is also much higher, as you now need to keep past windows in memory (or storage).

 Usually it's a combination of both approaches.
 Recalculate past windows for $x$-hours or $y$-seconds depending on how much money you want to spend on machines and if new messages arrive after this